Intelligent Textbook Creation Workshop

 - What are intelligent textbooks?
 (5 levels of intelligence)

-- Why use Claude skills for textbook creation?
+- Why use Claude Code Skills for textbook creation?

 - Workshop structure and expected outcomes